-Consultant shall furnish the County with a copy of the policy declaration and/or endorsement page(s), original certificates and amendatory endorsements or copies of the applicable policy language effecting coverage required by this clause.
+Contractor shall furnish the County with a copy of original certificates and amendatory endorsements, or copies of the applicable policy language effecting coverage required by this clause.
 All certificates and endorsements are to be received and approved by the County before work commences.
-However, failure to obtain the required documents prior to the work beginning shall not waive the Consultant's obligation to provide them.
-The County reserves the right to require complete, certified copies of all required insurance policies, including endorsements required by these specifications, at any time.
+However, failure to obtain the required documents prior to the work beginning shall not waive the Contractor's obligation to provide them.
+The County reserves the right to modify these requirements, including limits, based on the nature of the risk, prior experience, insurer, coverage, or other special circumstances.